About Design as Politics

-With this premise, the chair is explicitly looking for alternatives for classical top-down planning methods and control mechanisms, through which governments have manifested themselves in the 20th century.
-This is done against the current (Dutch) political background, in which a strong emphasis is placed on decentralisation of governmental duties and the greater involvement of citizens in the so-called civil society.
-This calls for alternative models and tools, which allow us to let emerge greater differences on a smaller, regional and even local level.
-Through research projects, design studios and a series of lectures, the chair is exploring the consequences of this changing system in relation to design and how spatial quality can best be created, now and in the future.
+Design as Politics considered politics to be an important dimension of design and, simultaneously, design as an equally important tool for practicing politics.
+This means that looking at the realm of politics will renew the toolset of the designer, while the spatial perspective of developments in society will be considered to enrich the existing set of political instruments.
+With this premise, the chair has been explicitly looking for alternatives for classical top-down planning methods and control mechanisms, through which governments have manifested themselves in the 20th century.
+This was done against the political background, in which a strong emphasis is placed on decentralisation of governmental duties and the greater involvement of citizens in the so-called civil society.
+This called, and still calls for alternative models and tools, which allow us to let emerge greater differences on a smaller, regional and even local level.
+Through research projects, design studios and a series of lectures, the chair has been exploring the consequences of this changing system in relation to design and how spatial quality can best be created, now and in the future.